rtrppl/orgrr/readme.md

 ### orgrr-find

 This function searches the org-directory (and all its subdirectories) for a note.
-It works with all [completing-read frameworks](https://www.emacswiki.org/emacs/CategoryCompletion).
+It should work with all [completing-read frameworks](https://www.emacswiki.org/emacs/CategoryCompletion) but I only tested with [Helm](https://github.com/emacs-helm/helm) and [Vertico](https://github.com/minad/vertico).
 You can search for any combination of tags, zettel ID and title (or alias).
 A [marked region](https://www.gnu.org/software/emacs/manual/html_node/emacs/Mark.html) is recognized to narrow search.

 If the note does not exist, then a new one with the chosen title will be created in the `org-directory`, i.e. the current container.
 The naming scheme of the new file is similar to org-roam v1.
 In other words, you should use orgrr-find and orgrr-insert to create new notes.
 If you want to abort the creation process you should invoke `kill-current-buffer`.